-- distance: distance between two groups; - distanceZ: projection of a distance vector on an axis; - distanceXY: projection of a distance vector on a plane; - distanceInv: mean distance between two groups of atoms (e.g. NOE-based distance); - angle: angle between three groups; - dihedral: torsional (dihedral) angle between four groups; - dipoleAngle: angle between two groups and dipole of a third group; - dipoleMagnitude: magnitude of the dipole of a group of atoms; - polarTheta: polar angle of a group in spherical coordinates; - polarPhi: azimuthal angle of a group in spherical coordinates; - eulerPhi: Roll angle of rotation from references coordinates; - eulerTheta: Pitch angle of rotation from references coordinates; - eulerPsi: Yaw angle of rotation from references coordinates; - coordNum: coordination number between two groups; - selfCoordNum: coordination number of atoms within a group; - hBond: hydrogen bond between two atoms; - rmsd: root mean square deviation (RMSD) from a set of reference coordinates; - eigenvector: projection of the atomic coordinates on a vector; - orientationAngle: angle of the best-fit rotation from a set of reference coordinates; - orientationProj: cosine of orientationProj; - spinAngle: projection orthogonal to an axis of the best-fit rotation from a set of reference coordinates; - tilt: projection on an axis of the best-fit rotation from a set of reference coordinates; - gyration: radius of gyration of a group of atoms; - inertia: moment of inertia of a group of atoms; - inertiaZ: moment of inertia of a group of atoms around a chosen axis;
+- distance: distance between two groups; - distanceZ: projection of a distance vector on an axis; - distanceXY: projection of a distance vector on a plane; - distanceInv: mean distance between two groups of atoms (e.g. NOE-based distance); - angle: angle between three groups; - dihedral: torsional (dihedral) angle between four groups; - dipoleAngle: angle between two groups and dipole of a third group; - dipoleMagnitude: magnitude of the dipole of a group of atoms; - polarTheta: polar angle of a group in spherical coordinates; - polarPhi: azimuthal angle of a group in spherical coordinates; - eulerPhi: Roll angle of rotation from references coordinates; - eulerTheta: Pitch angle of rotation from references coordinates; - eulerPsi: Yaw angle of rotation from references coordinates; - coordNum: coordination number between two groups; - selfCoordNum: coordination number of atoms within a group; - hBond: hydrogen bond between two atoms; - rmsd: root mean square deviation (RMSD) from a set of reference coordinates; - eigenvector: projection of the atomic coordinates on a vector; - mapTotal: total value of a volumetric map; - orientationAngle: angle of the best-fit rotation from a set of reference coordinates; - orientationProj: COSine Of orientationProj; - spinAngle: projection orthogonal to an axis of the best-fit rotation from a set of reference coordinates; - tilt: projection on an axis of the best-fit rotation from a set of reference coordinates; - gyration: radius of gyration of a group of atoms;

+- inertia: moment of inertia of a group of atoms; - inertiaZ: moment of inertia of a group of atoms around a chosen axis; - alpha: α-helix content of a protein segment. - dihedralPC: projection of protein backbone dihedrals onto a dihedral principal component.